 This was one of the best trips of my life and I highly recommend putting together a similar itinerary if you’re planning a trip to Namibia.

 Yeah, You Should Definitely Get a Zoom Lens

 The biggest regret of my trip?
 Not splashing out on a zoom lens for my camera and then getting uniformly awful photos in Etosha.

-I headed to Namibia with my Sony 28-70mm lens and it was nowhere near good enough for the job.
+I ventured into Namibia with my Sony 28-70mm lens and while it was absolutely fantastic for landscape photos, it was nowhere near good enough for the wildlife.
 Had my boyfriend not packed his 80-300mm lens, I would have had close to zero photos of any animals.
-Because we were there in the rainy season (more on that below), the animals at Etosha weren’t anywhere but the watering holes, so animal spotting was trickier than it would have otherwise been.
+Because we were in Namibia in the rainy season (more on that below), the animals at Etosha were hiding in dense grass and hard to spot, so it was rare for us to get up close to them.

 You know I’ll always yell at you if you’re dumb enough to skip out on travel insurance, but in Namibia, it’s an essential.

 Why?
 Because Namibia has the highest car-accident death rate in the world, with 45 people killed on the road for every 100,000 citizens.
-On top of that, malaria hangs out in the northern parts of the country, and there are several other awful-sounding tropical diseases that you definitely don’t want to contract.
-I use World Nomads for my travel insurance provider and I’ve been super happy with them.
+On top of that, malaria hangs out in the northern parts of the country, and there are several other awful-sounding tropical diseases you definitely don’t want to contract.

 On top of standard travel insurance, you’ll also want to make sure you get some of the best car insurance money can buy.
 Most tourists get a flat tyre in Namibia at some point at a minimum (we got one roughly an hour from the airport on our final day) and replacing them/repairing the rental car can be pricey.
 We rented our car through rentalcars.com, bought their insurance, and they refunded us for all of our car disaster expenses in Namibia.